 But muscle pain in the jaw, grinding teeth, or tension headaches can also occur in people who don’t have TMJ disorders.

 The bad news: It’s (most likely) related to stress.
 The good news: There are things you can do to help it.
 Of course, it’s hard to just stop being stressed, but you can mitigate it to alleviate the pain and clenching and prevent it from taking over your life.

 Why Do Jaw Muscles Tighten Up?

-TMD often affects NIH “TMJ Disorders” View Source , but scientists still don’t know the exact cause of TMD.
+TMD often affects women more than men NIH “TMJ Disorders” View Source , but scientists still don’t know the exact cause of TMD.
 Common symptoms include a painful clicking or popping along your jaw when you open it, a change in how your teeth fit together, or a general stiffness and pain around the jaw or neck.

 This condition can manifest as sudden discomfort in the jaw or pain around the joints that accompanies biting.
 For many, the symptoms of TMJ disorders can often appear seemingly out of nowhere, which is why it’s important to manage them early on.

 Stress or anxiety can jaw muscles to tighten.
 This can result in tension headaches that you may feel around the base of your skull.
 Often, when people are stressed, they’ll clench their jaw without meaning to or realizing it.
 Over time, this can lead to pain and fatigue in the area.

 It can be tough to remember not to clench your jaw when you’re stressed, but it’s possible to break the habit.
 We made some cute little tags to remind you to do just that—set them as your phone background or print them out and stick ’em where you need them most.

 Teeth grinding or clenching, also called “bruxism,” can be a sign of stress or anxiety.
 It can lead to sensitive and chipped teeth, facial pain, headaches, similar symptoms of TMDs, and locking of the jaw.